tardate/LittleArduinoProjects/README.md

-# 301 Little Electronics and Arduino Projects
+# 302 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DHT11/Basics](./playground/DHT11/Basics) - Test basic temperature and humidity readings with the DHT11 sensor.
+> Latest addition:sparkles: [TheMatrix/GameOfLife](./BoldportClub/TheMatrix/GameOfLife) - a simple implementation of Conway's Game of Life on the BoldportClub Matrix.

 Just my collection of electronics projects, many involving an Arduino in one way or another.